-- In an ECO EPD the ECO Platform EPD List of content shall be contained The EPD includes all the content of the "List of content to declare in an ECO EPD" in chapter 2.4of the Verification Guidelines for ECO EPD Programme Operators. - CEN TR 16970 Sustainability of construction works Guidance for the implementation of EN 15804 for c-PCR ECO Platform members shall consider the recommendations included in CEN/TC 16970 as best practices with the following three exceptions: - No requirement where in the EPD document the indicators of an EPD are placed. - It is optional to follow the guidance of Table 2 in CEN 16970 (polluter pays principle). - The ECO Platform does not automatically accept default values in c-PCR at ECO Platform level, default values are subject to a case-by-case discussion.

-4.2 Electric and Electronic Equipment (EEE) (including HVAC systems) EPD, where the EEE Products are permanently installed into the Building or Infrastructure
+- In an ECO EPD the ECO Platform EPD List of content shall be contained The EPD includes all the content of the "List of content to declare in an ECO EPD" in chapter 2.4of the Verification Guidelines for ECO EPD Programme Operators. - CEN TR 16970 Sustainability of construction works Guidance for the implementation of EN 15804 for c-PCR ECO Platform members shall consider the recommendations included in CEN/TC 16970 as best practices with the following three exceptions: - No requirement where in the EPD document the indicators of an EPD are placed. - o It is optional to follow the guidance of Table 2 in CEN 16970 (polluter pays principle). - The ECO Platform does not automatically accept default values in c-PCR at ECO Platform level, default values are subject to a case-by-case discussion. - 4.2 Electric and Electronic Equipment (EEE) (including HVAC systems) EPD, where the EEE Products are permanently installed into the Building or Infrastructure

 This chapter presents the specific requirements which apply to Electric and Electronic Equipment (EEE) (including HVAC systems) EPD, where the EEE products are permanently installed into the building or infrastructure.
+Specific rules shall be provided, when relevant, into the c-PCR of the Program Operators of ECO Platform Network.